 - Ph.D.
-Form a Supervisory Committee after the qualifying exam, during the second year of graduate work.
+Form a Supervisory Committee within one year after passing the qualifying exam.
 Request the departmental Graduate Academic Advisor, in writing, to enter the Supervisory Committee in the online record. - Ph.D.
 Present the research proposal within 12 months after the Qualifying Exam & before the end of the second year.
-Give a printed copy to the supervisory committee two weeks before the oral presentation. - M.S.
+Submit a printed copy to the supervisory committee two weeks before the oral presentation. - M.S.
 Present a graduate seminar. - M.S.
-Finish at least twenty credit hours of course work and ten hours of MET E 6970 Thesis Research within two years or four semesters and in under 84 hours, before tuition benefit support ends.
+Complete at least twenty credit hours of course work and ten hours of MET E 6970 Thesis Research within two years or four semesters.